Security Data Works

 The prospect-side investment is intentionally small relative to the deliverable.
 Roughly three hours of executive interview time spread across the engagement window.
 Two to three working sessions with the SOC and data-engineering leads to define workload scope, validate query coverage, and review interim findings.
 Sample query workload (anonymized) plus current Splunk license and storage spend documentation.
 Read-only access to schema documentation.
 No production data egress required; the benchmark and the TCO modeling run on the sample.

 Pricing is $30K–$50K fixed.
-The high end of the range applies to environments above 2 PB ingest or 50+ detection use cases — the additional scope reflects the workload-classification work that scales with environment complexity.
+The high end of the range applies to environments above 2 PB ingest or 50+ detection use cases, where the additional scope reflects workload-classification work that scales with environment complexity.
+Against the Splunk renewal the assessment is built to inform, the fee runs roughly one to two percent of the annual licensing it puts under scrutiny, so the decision it de-risks is the seven-figure one, not the assessment line item.
 Engagements include the six-month matrix subscription and two quarterly tool-eval reports per the standard bundle.

 What this engagement is not